I'm a witchy-queer-woman that is always learning new things about the world and herself.

 My philosophy around product design can be summarized as: asking the right questions (what and when), understand the right motivations (why), and uncover the right solutions (how).
 Rinse, repeat, change as needed.

-I'm based in The Netherlands.
-It's 2021, I'm getting acquainted with my new job, designing things, and sharpening my ax.
-I intend to share some experiments at trashintheattic.com somewhere this year — but I'm honestly more inclined to use HEY World.
+Right now, I'm taking a break, learning new things, and sharpening my ax.
+I intend to share some experiments at trashintheattic.com somewhere this year.
+We shall see!

 I love writing, teaching, and mentoring.
 I do public speaking when needed.
 And I know how to code enough to be dangerous.